youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **To apply**

+*Application review began on December 9, 2022.
+Applicants who applied by that date will be given first consideration, but we can accept additional inquiries/applications in case we do not make an offer to an applicant in the initial pool.*

 Please combine a statement of interest (including preferred start date and preferred time commitment), CV, and contact information for three references into a single PDF and email to Derek Young, djyoung@ucdavis.edu.
 Use the following subject line: Field & Data Manager.
-Application review will begin on December 9, 2022, and continue until the position is filled.

 <br>